metacosm/metacosm/README.md

 ### Hi there 👋

+I'm a passionate software engineer interested in usability and sustainability.
+Currently working at Red Hat.

+You can find me on <a rel="me" href="https://mastodon.social/@metacosm">Mastodon</a>.

 <!--
 **metacosm/metacosm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.